coderaiser/putout/packages/eslint-plugin-putout/rules/multiple-properties-destructuring.md

 ## Rule Details

-This rule aims to shorten destricturing of one property.
+This rule aims to shorten destructuring of one property.

 Examples of **incorrect** code for this rule: